-Copyright Infringement: If you are caught downloading copyrighted movies and music from an online forum, emailing copyrighted music and movies to people, or posting copyrighted items to a forum from where people can download it for free, you can be charged with copyright infringement offense.
+Copyright Infringement: If you are caught downloading copyrighted ebooks, movies, and music from an online forum, emailing copyrighted ebooks, music, and movies to people, or posting copyrighted items to a forum from where people can download it for free, you can be charged with a copyright infringement offense.
 It is illegal to download these without the permission of the copyright holder.

-Any kind of internet crime violates both the state and the federal laws.
+Any kind of internet crime violates both the state and federal laws.
 But federal convictions levy much more severe penalties as opposed to the state convictions.
-If you or someone close to you has been charged with any Internet crime, it is of immense importance to protect your rights as soon as possible by partnering with a skilled legal team.
+If you or someone close to you has been charged with any Internet crime, it is of immense importance to protect your rights as soon as possible by partnering with a skilled Pittsburgh internet crime attorney.

-Because of our Pittsburgh criminal defense attorney’s skill in litigation, we can build the strongest possible case to mitigate consequences as best as possible in the event we are unable to obtain a dismissal.
+Because of our Pittsburgh criminal defense attorney’s skill in litigation, we can build the strongest possible case to mitigate consequences as best as we can in the event we are unable to obtain a dismissal.
 We are prepared to work on nearly any Internet criminal charges involving:

 - Internet harassment